-Watering is a tricky part of lithop care, and it is very easy to overwater them.
+Watering your lithops is a tricky part of maintenance, as it is very easy to overwater them.
 Lithops are unusual in their watering regiment, even by succulent standards.
 Due to their incredibly specific adaptations, they really do need to stick to the rainy and dry seasons of their home.
 In winter and summer, do not water them.
 This may seem counterintuitive, but it’s important.
 They’re dormant during these seasons, so watering them is likely to drown them.

 In spring and autumn, you can resume watering them, but pay close attention for signs of overwatering.
 Always test the soil to see if it is dry before watering.
 At the beginning of autumn, you can tell it’s time to begin watering when a bud starts to form.
 At the beginning of spring, the old leaves will dry out and new leaves will form, which is your clue to begin watering again.

 The most common problem with growing lithops is overwatering.
 Even experienced succulent owners can struggle with this, as lithops are so different from other succulents.
 When owning your first lithops, it may be nerve-wracking to just leave them untouched for a full two seasons out of the year.
 It may be tempting to water them, even just a little, to reassure yourself.